 Prof. Feng graduated from Shanghai Jiaotong University, majoring in nuclear reactor engineering in 1977.
 He is doctoral supervisor and Vice-Chief Engineer at Southwestern Institute of Physics (SWIP).
 He has been in charge of the Chinese ITER HCCB TBM program since 2004 and served as ISFNT ISC member since 2009.
 His research is focused on theory & design of fusion reactor.

 Dr. Liu earned his Ph.D. degree in chemical engineering from Tsinghua University.
-After joining ENN, he demonstrated successful leadership when in charge of various R&D activities across microalgae bio-energy, energy storage and other cutting-edge technologies.
-Currently, he is responsible for management of ENN fusion technology center.
-He is also the lead for a number of government funded R&D projects and has been granted 100+ patents.
+After joining ENN, he demonstrated successful leadership when in charge of various R&D activities across microalgae bio-energy, energy storage and fusion technologies.
+Currently, he is President of ENN Energy Research Institute and Director of Fusion Technology R&D Center.
+He is also the lead for a number of government funded R&D projects and has been granted 60+ patents.

 He earned his bachelor’s (2010), master’s (2012), and doctoral (2015) degrees from Zhejiang University and performed post-doctoral research at Peking University.
 His research interests focus on fundamental and fusion plasma theory and simulation.
 He has published 20 SCI papers and is the author of monograph “Introduction to Computational Plasma Physics (Science Press, 2018)”.

 BS of the University of Science and Technology of China, PhD of UC Davis.
 Developed the world's first ECEI diagnostics system and obtained several leading experimental results.
 Worked on developing advanced plasma diagnostic technologies and systems and conducting related fusion plasma experiments at UC Davis, UCLA, PPPL, UW-Madison, and TAE Technologies from 1999 to 2018.